DevilKo0l/kanban-board-webapp/PLAN.md

 - Update tests and documentation when behavior changes.
 - Aim for 80% test coverage only when that produces useful coverage for meaningful behavior.
 - Do not add low-value tests only to reach a coverage number; missing 80% is acceptable when the remaining gaps are not worth the maintenance cost.
-- Do not add registration, multiple boards, custom statuses, functional list/calendar views, real inboxes, notifications, file uploads, roles, or team administration.
+- During MVP phases, do not add registration, multiple boards, custom statuses, functional list/calendar views, real inboxes, notifications, file uploads, roles, or team administration.
+- For post-MVP phases, implement only the specifically approved phase and keep placeholder controls disabled until their owning phase is completed.

 ## Phase 1: Repository Review and Planning